damienmaguire/Tesla-Drive-Unit/README.md

 26/10/17 : Uploaded latest software build and document detailing CAN message formats.

+03/11/17 : Link to source code for those interested : http://johanneshuebner.com/quickcms/index.html%3Fen_downloads,14.html
+Note I do not write the software.
+It is however fully open source and available from the link above.

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner